-The 64 principal salmon rivers currently have a combined total wetted area accessible to salmon of 11,834 hectares.
+The 42 principal salmon rivers in England and the 22 in Wales currently have a total wetted area accessible to salmon of 7340 and 4494 hectares respectively.
 Whilst there is no common assessment of current and potential quantity and quality of salmon habitat across England and Wales, conservation limits (see 1.2 above) are calculated taking into account the extent of available wetted river area.
 Stock assessments therefore incorporate an estimation of salmon production against that expected for the available habitat in each river.

-In addition, salmonid dominated catchments are monitored to support the Environment Agency's Core Fisheries Monitoring Programme.
+In addition, salmonid dominated catchments are monitored to support the Core Fisheries Monitoring Programme established by the Environment Agency.
 Data collected from these sites are used to generate classifications of the status of fish populations in river water bodies, as defined by the Water Framework Directive.
 Water bodies represent the smallest scale of management unit, and are defined by catchment size, altitude and underlying geology.
 There are about 5,800 river water bodies in England and Wales, of which 1,213 (21%) are monitored for salmonids.
 For these water bodies, 42% were reported in December 2009 as being at good or high status in the first River Basin Management Plans.

 1.6 What is the current extent of freshwater and marine salmonid aquaculture?
-NR: Latest production figures available are for 2010
+NB: Latest production figures available are for 2010